apuertadelaguila/Super-Pang-IronHack-1st-Project/README.md

 Hi Everyone!

-This is the first github project during my Ironhack Web Development Bootcamp!
+This is the first project during my Ironhack Web Development Bootcamp!

 I programed an arcade game Pang style in which I practice the object oriented programming (OOP) in a JavaScript environment.